msa-em/nanocartography/03_derivations.md

 These equations can be solved for the components of the vectors
 $\overrightarrow{p}$, $\overrightarrow{q},$ and $\overrightarrow{t}$
 since there nine equations and nine unknowns.
-The details of how these equations are rearranged are in the Supplemental, but after gathering like terms, it is equivalent to the augmented matrix:
+The details of how these equations are rearranged are in the Appendix, but after gathering like terms, it is equivalent to the augmented matrix:

 $$\label{augmented_matrix}\left\lbrack \begin{matrix}